JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 Gerta, I feel like Rip Van Winkle here.
 I keep putting my foot in it.
 It's so different."

-"People are people, Lawrence.
+"People are people, Batman.
 Every bad behavior and every good one lurks within us.
 They were all there when you were in the world -- in different proportion, with different triggers.
 But all there.
 You know yourself very well.
 Can you observe the people around you with the same keen attention?"